csabagabor/junit4-parallel-runner-intellij-plugin/README.md

 # JUnit4 Parallel Runner - Intellij IDEA plugin

+>Note: it is available on Intellij Marketplace: https://plugins.jetbrains.com/plugin/12959-junit4-parallel-runner

 ## About
 Intellij IDEA plugin that allows you to run `JUnit4` tests in parallel (using **multiple CPU cores/threads**).
 Uses the **Fork/Join Framework** from Java 7 so it can fully utilize the power of the CPU.